aws/amazon-genomics-cli/site/content/en/docs/Concepts/namespaces.md

 Project definitions can be shared between users.
 A simple way to achieve this is by putting the project YAML file and associated workflow definitions into a source control system like Git.
-If two users in the same account and region start contexts from the same project definition, these contexts are discrete and include the AGC username in the names of their respective infrastructures.
+If two users in the same account and region start contexts from the same project definition, these contexts are discrete and include the Amazon Genomics CLI username in the names of their respective infrastructures.

 Therefore, the following combination are allowed: